-The first stage inflator is triggered immediately during an impact that requires air bag deployment.
-A low energy output is used in less severe collisions.
-A higher energy output is used for more severe collisions.
+The first stage inflator is triggered immediately during an impact that requires air bag deploy-

 This vehicle may be equipped with a driver and/ or front passenger seat belt buckle switch that detects whether the driver or front passenger seat belt is buckled.
 The seat belt buckle switch may adjust the inflation rate of the Advanced Front Air Bags.